eric-culhane/eric-culhane.github.io/_personal/6cybermimetics.markdown

 ---
 layout: content
-title:  <b>Cybermimetics</b> <br> <i>Performance</i>
+title:  <b>Cybermimetics</b> <br> <i>Performance/Research</i>
 preview: \assets\img\cyber-thumbnail.png
 section: personal
 permalink: /cybermimetics
 ---

-Performed on Dec.
+Performed at a site-specific installation on Dec.
 6 and 7, 2019 at Pomona College as part of a year-long Media Studies capstone project.
 A gallery document of the performance was later exhibited at Pitzer College’s Kallick Gallery.
 Recipient of the Scott Winslow Award in Media Studies.

 I used the theatrical art of corporeal mime to examine the relationship between live performance and its documentation.
-The performance was an endurance piece- I performed a 3-minute composition 10 times in a row next to a mirrored wall and a projected, pre-recorded film of the performance.
+The performance was a 30-minute endurance piece.
+I performed a 3-minute composition 10 times in a row next to a mirrored wall and a projected, pre-recorded film of the performance.
 The audience could freely navigate the installation and explore the space during the performance.
 The deviation between the live and recorded performances highlighted the relationship between these two mediums.

 In the second semester of my capstone, I continued research on concepts from posthumanism, cybernetics, corporeal mime, and body art that informed this exhibition to write a 52-page paper, <a href="https://static1.squarespace.com/static/5eb5a9a60d283f416056d5c2/t/5ec2ace09053c9535e8b9ab1/1589816547872/Culhane+Capstone+Cybermimetics+Final+Version.pdf"><i>Cybermimetics: Corporeal Mime as a Model of Posthumanism.</i></a>